 - A photocopy of a government-issued or internationally-recognized photo ID issued before your entry to Canada.

-- If you have a Canadian photo ID, you will also need the internationally-recognized photo ID to indicate the errors made by CIC.
+- If you have a Canadian photo ID, you will also need the internationally-recognized photo ID to indicate the errors made by IRCC.
 Examples include: marriage certificates, birth certificates, or student ID cards.